 What have the Noojee and District Historical Society members been up to?

-The biggest news is the full double page spread in the paper "The Weekly Times" on Wednesday, 5th August featuring the Number 7 trestle bridge, which is the last of the seven trestles that were between Nayook and Noojee.
+Our biggest news was the full double page spread in the paper "The Weekly Times" on Wednesday, 5th August, 2015 featuring the Number 7 trestle bridge, which is the last of the seven trestles that were between Nayook and Noojee.
 The newspaper featured Will Langoor and train driver Ray Johns.

 Click on the link below for the full article - well done Will and Ray!.

 The monthly markets will be held on the last Sunday in September, October, November, January, February, March & April starting at 9am to 2pm.

 Follow this link for full details - Noojee Station Market

 Pictured right - We had the pleasure of meeting Ranger and Billy seen in front of the J-550 at the Noojee Heritage Centre